Google

 Frequently Asked Questions

-What is the estimated rental yield for units at Affinity At Serangoon if purchased as an investment property?
+What rental yield can I expect if I purchase a unit at Affinity At Serangoon as an investment property?

-What are the Additional Buyer's Stamp Duty implications for a second-property purchase at this development?
+What is the Additional Buyer's Stamp Duty (ABSD) impact on a second-property purchase at Affinity At Serangoon?

-How will the Serangoon North MRT Station impact demand and capital appreciation for Affinity At Serangoon?
+How will the upcoming Serangoon North MRT station affect property demand and capital appreciation at Affinity At Serangoon?

-Which buyer segments are best suited to Affinity At Serangoon?
+Which buyer profiles are best suited to Affinity At Serangoon, and does it appeal to HNW, upgraders, first-timers, or investors?

-How does Affinity At Serangoon compare to competing developments in the Serangoon North precinct?
+How does Affinity At Serangoon compare to nearby competing developments in District 28 and the Serangoon North area?

-Which unit stacks or floor levels offer optimal value at Affinity At Serangoon?
+Which unit stacks or floor levels at Affinity At Serangoon offer the best value proposition?

-What is the future supply pipeline in Serangoon and the North-East district, and how will it affect Affinity At Serangoon's value?
+What is the future supply pipeline in District 28 and how might it affect capital appreciation at Affinity At Serangoon?